Storing and Accessing Data in Parallelism Friendly Formats

 Optimal workers is probably 10 and execution should take around 22 seconds.
 Single threaded execution time is 57 seconds.

-It is a common problem that envrionmental scientists will need to work with datasets that span across many files.
+It is a common problem that environmental scientists will need to work with datasets that span across many files.
 There is a common practice with larger datasets stored in Zarr or NetCDF formats to split them into multiple files with either one variable per file or one time period per file.
 Once we have more than a few files in our dataset keeping the correct filenames or URLs can become more difficult, especially if those names change or data gets relocated.
-Intake catalogues solve this problem by storing a catalogue of our dataset and all the files contained within it.

 import intake